@sogni-ai/sogni-client

 • numberOfPreviews - number of preview images to generate.
 If not provided, no preview images will be generated.

 • scheduler - scheduler to use (More info).
-For available options see type definition.
+For available options, see the "Schedulers" section below.

 • startingImage - guide image in PNG format.
 Can be File, Blob or Buffer